xsens/xsens_dot_example_android/README.md

-## Xsens DOT Example (Android)
+## Movella DOT Example (Android)
-This project is a quickstart for the Xsens DOT SDK on Android.
+This project is a quickstart for the Movella DOT SDK on Android.

 The [aar library files and programming guide](https://content.xsens.com/xsens-dot-software-development-kit?hsCtaTracking=2af14a41-b15f-4733-b2ca-5498b2888842%7C21941862-cb62-421e-9e0e-2dac04d1ca9f) are packed together for downloads.